 Conflicts of interest

 The respective ScienceIn journal may ask authors to recommend suitable reviewers on submission of their manuscript (mostly in cover letter to editor).
-The recommended reviewers should be expert in the field of work included in the article, and should not have conflict of interest to authors or closely related to authors such as collaborator or colleagues.
-All recommended reviewers should be from different institute and country that of authors.
-There should be diversity of recommended reviewers like geographic location, race/ethnicity, gender and career stage and preferably institutional email id of reviewers should be provided.
+The recommended reviewers should be expert in the field of work included in the article, and should not have conflict of interest to authors or closely related to authors such as collaborators or colleagues.
+All recommended reviewers should be from different institutes and countries than that of authors.
+There should be a diversity of recommended reviewers like geographic location, race/ethnicity, gender and career stage and preferably institutional email id of reviewers should be provided.

 Conflict of interest statement

 Authors should include a Conflicts of interest statement in the manuscript under the heading Conflict of Interests placed after the ‘acknowledgements’ section.
 If there is no conflict of interest the same should be mentioned in the statement.